COVID-19 (Coronavirus) Action Plan

 During these uncertain times, Detector Inspector’s top priority is looking after the safety of tenants, customers, our field services technicians and office workers.
 We aim to continue our commitment to making homes safer while providing agents and owners complete peace of mind.

 Detector Inspector is an essential safety service and the demand for our services is a legislated requirement in most states.
-As such, we will continue to operate nationwide, albeit with some additional safety precautions.
+As such, we are continuing to operate normally, albeit with some additional safety precautions.
 We have already taken several precautions, in line with recommendations made by the Australian Government and World Health Organisation (WHO), to ensure we continue completing jobs in as safe a manner as possible.
 We are also continually reviewing our procedures as new information is released by relevant authorities.

 In full transparency and as a leader in safety and compliance sector, here are the steps we have taken to ensure the safety of our internal and external stakeholders, in careful consideration of current and relevant health advice from the Australian Government and WHO.